deeproy2007/Road-Accident-Risk-Intelligence-Severity-Analytics/README.md

   END AS time_bucket
 FROM road_accident;
 Analysis:
-This view makes calculation more easy and simple
+This view makes calculation more easy and more simple
 ```

 ---